cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 # Pharmacogenetics Analysis: Methotrexate-Induced Mucositis Risk

-This repository contains code and workflows for a three-phase gene set enrichment analysis focusing on methotrexate-induced mucositis in cancer patients.
-Additionally, this repo contains scripts used for feature engineering, which are then utilized in an XGBoost model to aid in the analysis.
+This repository contains code and workflows for a gene set enrichment analysis focusing on methotrexate-induced mucositis in cancer patients.
+Specifically, the repository includes R scripts for feature engineering and Python scripts for running the XGBoost models and calling APIs.
 We use publicly available datasets to identify biological pathways linked to adverse drug reactions.

 **Note**: This repository does not contain patient data or identifiers to ensure confidentiality.